WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 * Try opening your app now, `heroku open`

+**NOTE:**
+You may notice that the data on your local machine does not travel up to Heroku.
+This is by design!
+Generally you're not going to want your development data to affect your production data!
+That said, there may be times when you want to seed data.
+Investigate the db:seed command of the [Sequelize CLI](https://github.com/sequelize/cli).

+You can view your brand new database by executing the `psql` command you know and love on Heroku.
+Do this by typing
+    **heroku pg:psql**

 ##Heroku Envionment variables

 In your javascript code, you might have something like `process.env.GOOGLE_KEY`.